tudo-aqua/bgw-example-collapsi/README.md

 Watch [Mark's video on YouTube](https://www.youtube.com/watch?v=6vYEHdjlw3g) for a thorough introduction of the game and its rules.

-This implementation realizes variants of Collapsi with 2-4 players and different board sizes.
+This implementation realizes variants of Collapsi with more players and different board sizes.

 ## Features